A Design Thinking Immersion and Conference Like No Other

 What's more, the experience doesn’t stop when you leave fuse.
 We spark a network of innovators, instigators and influencers who can ignite the engines of change back on your own launch pads.

-This year, fuse17 will continue the ambitious trajectories launched at fuse15 and fuse16 - moonshots to teach people-centered problem solving while primarily making a huge difference for Atlanta social innovators and the communities they serve.
+This year, fuse17 continued the ambitious trajectories launched at fuse15 and fuse16 - moonshots to teach people-centered problem solving while primarily making a huge difference for Atlanta social innovators and the communities they serve.

 #fuse14 was the most inspirational event I experienced this year.